Dyldog/luhman-obsidian-plugin/README.md

-# Luhman
+# Luhmann

-Commands for handling a zettelkasten with Luhman-style IDs (e.g: 12a56g) as filenames
+Commands for handling a zettelkasten with Luhmann-style IDs (e.g: 12a56g) as filenames

 ## Commands